 The main thing they want is for your workplace to be a safe and healthy place to work.
 To help you make improvements, they might:

-- advise on how to comply with Victoria's health and safety laws
+advise on how to comply with Victoria's occupational health and safety laws

-- give you or a specific employee written instructions about what they need to fix, and by when (an Improvement Notice)
+give you or a specific employee written instructions about what needs to be fixed, and by when (an Improvement Notice)

-- give you a written notice telling you to stop an activity that they think poses an immediate risk to health or safety (a Prohibition Notice).
-The notice will tell you what needs to be fixed before you can start doing the activity again.
+give you a written notice telling you to stop an activity that they think poses an serious risk to health or safety because of an immediate or imminent exposure to a hazard (a Prohibition Notice).
+The notice will tell you what needs to be fixed before you can start doing the activity again

 The inspector will give you a report at the end of their visit, explaining everything they've done and noting any photographs, documents, or other items they’ve taken.